Tony-Cho-96/toy-git-repo/README.md

 # toy-git-repo
-A toy Git repository for learning purposes"
+A toy Git repository for learning purposes